AzureMarker/p4-analyzer/README.md

-# p4-to-gcl
+# static-bf4
-(name is a work in progress)

 This tool aims to validate various safety properties of [P4] programs.
-It does this by converting P4 code to [GCL] and generating logical predicates which, when satisfiable, prove various properties about the code.
+It does this by first converting P4 code to a [CFG] (Control Flow Graph) inspired by [GCL], then generating logical predicates which are used to check the reachability of bugs.

 ## Build
 This project is written in Rust, so first install Rust: